ahmar46/Acme_Photography/README.md

-### This Website is iphotography studio called electrifying studios and it is fully responsive on all Devices.
+### This Website is imphotography studio called electrifying studios and it is fully responsive on all Devices.

 ### Technologies Used: HTML, CSS, JavaScript.